mariobox/mariosanchez.org/content/post/sams.md

 ---
-title: "Sam's Rules for Building a Business"
+title: Sam's Rules for Building a Business
-slug: sams
+description: Sound business advice from Sam Walton, founder of Walmart
 date: 2013-12-03
 ---